jesusrmx/lazgitgui/readme.md

     Windows:    %LOCALAPPDATA%\appdata\lazgitgui\config\lazgitgui.cfg
     Linux/mac:  $HOME/.config/lazgitgui\lazgitgui.cfg

-HOW TO USE.
+**How to use.**

-LazGitGui requires a path (a directory or a file) within the working area in order to find the root 'git' dir (the directory that contains the .git directory).
+LazGitGui requires a path passed as the last parameter in the command line, it can be a directory or a file residing within the working area of the repository.

-From Lazarus a external tool can be configured with the following properties:
+From Lazarus, an external tool can be configured with the following properties:

     Title: LazGitGui
     Program Filename: PATH/TO/LazGitGui executable